-These offers are no longer available on our site: U.S. Bank Altitude® Connect Visa Signature® Card, Chase Sapphire Preferred® Card
+This offer is no longer available on our site: U.S. Bank Altitude® Connect Visa Signature® Card

 - Solid rewards rates

 U.S. Bank Altitude® Connect Visa Signature® Card: What you need to know

 For people who want to earn rewards points on everyday spending categories, plus get a strong sign-up bonus, the U.S. Bank Altitude® Connect Visa Signature® Card offers a lot of value.
 And its perks can help make up for the $95 annual fee that kicks in after the first year.

 If you’re on the road a lot, love to cook and go out, or enjoy streaming shows and movies at home, the U.S. Bank Altitude® Connect Visa Signature® Card may be a good fit.
 Plus, the points you earn with it never expire.